jonifen/jonifen-web/content/blog/no-dial-tone-but-broadband-works.md

 ---
+title: "No dial tone, but broadband still works?"
 author: "Jon"
 date: "2015-12-03T20:58:18Z"
 description: "It seems whenever I need to make a phone call on the landline, it's broken..."
-tags: ["techsupport", "connectivity", "broadband", "adsl"]
+tags: ["techsupport", "connectivity", "broadband"]
-title: "No dial tone, but broadband still works?"
 type: "blog"
 ---

 It seems whenever I need to make a phone call on the landline, it's broken.
 Yesterday I picked up the landline handset and it was dead.
 No dial tone.
 Nothing.
 Nada.
 Zip.